 From Playa del Carmen in Mexico, it is not difficult to visit a Mexican cenote.
-The Yucatan is known to have a very widespread range of these sinkholes and caves.
+The Yucatan is known to have a very wide range of these sinkholes and caves.
 Some are very large like a lake but many only have a very small opening.
 There are always scuba divers as well as snorkelers enjoying the larger cenotes.

 If you visit the Yucatán peninsula, do not miss the opportunity to visit a Mexican cenote.